anfragment/zen/README.md

 ## Contributing

 Zen needs your help!
-You can file bug reports, suggest features, and submit pull requests.
+You can report bugs, suggest and implement features, improve the codebase, or help translate Zen into your language.
 Please refer to the [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## License